-The Causes of Chronic Venous Insufficiency
+Understanding the Causes of Chronic Venous Insufficiency

-The Risk Factors for Chronic Venous Insufficiency
+Recognising the Risk Factors for Chronic Venous Insufficiency

 - Darkening or brownish skin on the lower legs

-- Leg pain while walking, sitting or at rest
+- Leg pain while walking, sitting, or at rest

 - Leg ulcers

-- (DVT) Deep vein thrombosis
+- Deep vein thrombosis (DVT)

 - Swelling in the ankle or lower leg

-- A tightening in the calves
+- A tightening sensation in the calves

 - A family or personal history of varicose veins